RyanDeBarros/Quasar/Quasar/.quasar/user_manual.md

 ### Color picker

+* The primary/alternate color preview at the bottom is also a button.
+Left click it to switch to primary color picking, and right click it to switch to alternate color picking.
+They overlap, allowing the user to view how the two colors blend.

 ### Color palette

 * Left click on the color palette to select the primary color, and right click on the color palette to select the secondary color.